jasonw4331/MyPlot/README.md

 /p claim|Claim the plot you are standing on
 /p list|List all the plots you own
 /p generate (name)|Generate a plot world
+/p addhelper|Add a helper to your plot
+/p removehelper|Remove a helper from your plot

 **PERMISSIONS:**